-Consumer Duty – The Halloween deadline isn’t as frightening as it might seem
+Consumer Duty - debundling what you need to do… and by when?

-Debundling what you need to do… and by when?
+Does the Duty keep getting pushed down your to do list?

 This will have been on your agenda for a while but with it so far reaching and so many departments involved, creating a clear plan won’t have been easy.
 Especially when debundling the 121-page doc.

-We understand that with everything going on in the world (4 chancellors in 4 months and Liz Truss being beaten by a lettuce!
-What is that all about?!) that creating your business’ implementation plan might not have been your top priority, especially in recent weeks; but we are here to provide some last-minute guidance on what you need to do by Halloween!
+We understand that with everything going on in the world (4 chancellors in 4 months and Liz Truss being beaten by a lettuce at the time of writing this!) that creating your business’ implementation plan might not have been your top priority, especially in recent weeks; but we are here to provide some last-minute guidance on what you need to do by Halloween!

 The duty aims to establish enhanced and clearer standards across financial services, all aimed at delivering better customer outcomes.
 Firms will need to look across their entire business operations including products, service support and customer communications.